adrianmrit/yamis/README.md

 - `spaces`: Quote arguments if they contain spaces
 - `never`: Never quote arguments

-Although quoting prevents common errors like things breaking because a space, it might fail in certain cases.
+Although quoting prevents common errors like things breaking because an argument with a space was passed, it might fail in certain edge cases.

 ##### Replacing interpreter